 Another sector of the city that is ideal for families is Cherry Creek North with the Cherry Creek Shopping Center, all sorts of unique restaurants and shops in a quaint neighborhood district, easy access to Cherry Creek Trail and an eight-screen movie theater that has 100-plus drink choices and a RealID 3D viewing experience.

-JW Marriott Denver Cherry Creek has long been a family favorite with large guest rooms, suites, kid-sized robes, and a JW Marriott Denver coloring and activity book that includes a scavenger hunt, word search and fun facts.
-On Sundays from 7 a.m. – 1 p.m., guests can enjoy the Pancake Social at the JW’s Social Fare restaurant with a complimentary pancake buffet especially for kids age 8 and under.
+Hotel Clio, a Luxury Collection Hotel has long been a family favorite with large guest rooms, suites, kid-sized robes, and a Hotel Clio coloring and activity book that includes a scavenger hunt, word search and fun facts.
+On Sundays from 7 a.m. – 1 p.m., guests can enjoy the Pancake Social at the Hotel Clio's Social Fare restaurant with a complimentary pancake buffet, especially for kids age 8 and under.
 A kids’ room complete with crafts and family-friendly movies is available during the Pancake Social.

 In the northwest part of the Denver metro area, there are several properties that are good fits for families in Broomfield and Westminster.